Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 To the library.

-He just goes to a public library.
+He's goes to a public library.

 I need your dog books.

-And a ferret book, and I need to contrast and compare.
+And a ferret book and I need to contrast and compare.

-But the librarians are joyous.
+But the librarians are joy as a dog.

 What's a dog?